 If a patient subscribes to two or more policies, where one policy is as a subscriber, and another is as a dependent, then the policy under which they are classified as a subscriber is the primary policy, and that where they are a dependent will fall as the secondary policy.

-If the individual has coverage both through their employer, and then coverage as a dependent through another commercial plan, then the employer-operated plan will always be considered as the primary plan.
+If the individual has coverage both through their employer and as a dependent through another commercial plan, then the employer-operated plan will always be considered as the primary plan.

-- 1. The birthday rule of the parent (whomever's occurs earlier in the year) and,
+- 1. The birthday rule of the parent (whoever's occurs earlier in the year) and,

 - 2. The length of policy rule of the policy holders (whichever commenced first).

-If a child's parents are together, then determining the primary plan is done by using the birthday rule (i.e. whomever was born earlier is responsible).
+If a child's parents are together, then determining the primary plan is done by using the birthday rule (i.e. whoever was born earlier is responsible).

 If you are currently processing an insurance claim, and you are unsure of the correct process to follow as per COB, then you can post your legal need on UpCounsel's marketplace.
-UpCounsel only accepts the top five percent of lawyers to their site, and these professionals come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years legal experience, which includes working with prestigious companies like Google and Twilio.
-For the latest legal news, and further information on running your business smarter, you can view the UpCounsel legal blog.
+UpCounsel accepts only the top five percent of lawyers to its site, and these professionals come from schools such as Harvard Law or Yale.
+Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Airbnb.